 - Eat Early - if you dine between 5 and 7 p.m. you are far less likely to find your children disturbing kid-free diners.
 Quite to the contrary, you'll often find many other families enjoying the early seating alongside you.

-- Don't Expect Crayons - sure, some restaurants offer crayons or other activities, but many do not, so come prepared to keep your kids occupied while you wait for your food.
+- Don't Expect Crayons - sure, some restaurants offer crayons or other activities, but many do not so come prepared to keep your kids occupied while you wait for your food.
 I often travel with a small notepad and some crayons in my purse so that I can play tic-tac-toe, hangman or boxes with my kids while we... wait for our meal.

-- Be Conscious of Noise - NYC restaurants are often small and you might be dining fairly close to your neighbors, so be courteous and aware of how loud your kids might be (and if they're playing on your phone or other electronic devices, have them where headphones or turn the volume off/way down
+- Be Conscious of Noise - NYC restaurants are often small and you might be dining fairly close to your neighbors, so be courteous and aware of how loud your kids might be (and if they're playing on your phone or other electronic devices, have them wear headphones or turn the volume off/way down

 01 of 10

 This Alice in Wonderland themed tea shop is a fun choice for lunch or afternoon tea with your kids -- and the scones and sandwiches are quite good too.
 The menu includes homemade baby food, and the afternoon teas offer generous portions of food can be shared for a small additional charge.

 They have three locations -- the original (Chapter 1) on the Upper West Side and two on the Upper East Side.